-Follow the fascinating Bourke Town Trail and visit historic landmarks from the Cobb & Co stage coach days, including the Court House where bushranger Captain Starlight was charged after his capture in 1868.
-Legendary Australian poet Henry Lawson also lived here in the 1890s and the Carriers Arms Hotel, which still serves the thirsty traveller, features in one of his short stories.
+Follow the Bourke Town Trail to see historic landmarks from the Cobb & Co stagecoach days, including the blacksmith’s workshop, Carrier’s Arms Hotel and Bourke Courthouse.
+The heritage-listed courthouse is where bushranger Captain Starlight was charged after his capture in 1868.

 At the Back O’ Bourke Exhibition Centre, hear tales of early exploration and the paddleboat trade, and learn about the Aboriginal people of the region, farmers, stockmen, bush poets, bushrangers and Afghan cameleers.
 Legendary Australian poet Henry Lawson lived in Bourke in the 1890s.

 About 50 minutes' drive from Bourke is Gundabooka National Park, which stretches from the Darling River across the plains and over Mount Gunderbooka.
 See Aboriginal rock art, camp in the outback, or stay at the historic Redbank Homestead or Belah Shearers’ Quarters.

 Located 12km north of Bourke, Kidman's Camp offers comfortable accommodation and true outback experiences, such as Poetry on a Plate, where you enjoy a slow-cooked meal and an evening of poetry around a campfire.
 You can also board the PV Jandra from Kidman's Camp.